 Hilary Skellon, ITEA President, oversees the program of Classical Five-Element Acupuncture.
 Daughter of the late Prof. J.R.
-Worsley, she holds the standards of integrity of this medicine as taught by JR. Hilary and is also the Academic Dean.
+Worsley, she holds the standards of integrity of this medicine as taught to her by J.R.
+Worsley.
+Hilary is also the Academic Dean.

-Vice President, Brittany Sanelli works with, and supports the President in the smooth operations and workings of the school at a national level.
+Vice President, Brittany Sanelli, works with and supports the President to ensure compliance with all accreditation and regulatory agencies, supporting leadership in management of institutional operations and procedures, as well as project management, marketing and further implementation of quality professional training.
 Brittany is also a CF-EA practitioner and ITEA Alumni.